-There are three kind of draws: the good, the bad and the boring.
+There are three kinds of draws: the good, the bad and the boring.
 A good draw is when you coached your team out of the jaws of defeat.
 A bad draw is when a victory slipped from between your claws.
 A boring draw is when a game leaves you with nothing to write home about.

 What leads to a boring draw